hackworthltd/primer/CONTRIBUTING.md

 Having said that, while we don't want to impose a particular working style or development process on anyone who makes an occasional contribution, it would be very helpful to the project maintainers if you would consider the following recommendations when deciding how to structure the work in your PR branch:

 * Each `git commit` should make a single, focused change, while ensuring that all tests pass.
-For example, if you want to implement a new API feature, first implement the core functionality (and write a few tests for it) in the `primer` package, and commit those changes as one (or more) `git commit`s; then add a final `git commit` which exposes the new functionality to client applications via the HTTP API in the `primer-service` package.

 * Don't cross purposes within a single `git commit`.
 For example, if you're implementing a new feature and, in the process, you discover a bug in some existing feature, don't make a single `git commit` that both fixes the bug and simultaneously adds the new feature: fix the bug in one commit, and then add the new feature in a subsequent commit.
 (In fact, in a case like this example, you should probably instead [open a new GitHub Issue](#open-an-issue) describing the bug you've found, and then [submit an entirely different PR](#submit-a-pr) that fixes the bug, separate from the feature work you're doing.)
 Note that if you're following our [commit message rules](#commit-messages), this practice should happen more or less automatically.